vpdolan/Assignments/Assignment-13/Readme.md

 ## Deliverables

 1. For Pair Programming - Put a link to the pull request you either made or accepted.
+2. Both of you should provide a link to the deployed (Divshot) URL.

 ## Normal Mode (Pair Programming)